Friday’s Commitment to Veteran Job Assistance

-Unemployment is just one of many challenges facing veterans when they return to civilian life.
-At Friday Services, we are dedicated to helping veterans find jobs and have helped more than 600 veterans find employment in Western North Carolina.
+Unemployment is just one of many challenges facing our veterans when they return to civilian life.
+At Friday Services, we are dedicated to providing comprehensive veteran job help and have helped more than 600 veterans find employment in western North Carolina.
 Check out our detailed guide on simple and specific resume advice for veterans, which includes a military skills translator that converts the language you used during your service into terms a civilian employer can better understand.

-This Veterans Day, we wanted to round up a list of several local organizations that are also committed to helping veterans.
-Many of these organizations partner with one another to offer the most comprehensive knowledge and assistance.
+We put together this list of several local organizations that share our commitment to providing veteran job help and supporting our nation’s heroes.
+Many of these organizations partner with one another to offer the most comprehensive knowledge and veteran job assistance.
 When we combine our efforts, there is no limit to what we can do.

 Goodwill’s Operation GoodJobs

-Jody Stevenson is Skills Training Manager at Goodwill Industries of Northwest NC and oversees the classes offered to the community at the Asheville center.
-He says, “We provide a wide range of services, but at the core is helping people find employment and get job ready.
+Goodwill Industries of Northwest NC offers classes and veteran job assistance to the community at the Asheville Center.
+In the words of one Goodwill employee, “We provide a wide range of services, but at the core is helping people find employment and get job ready.
 We have an open resource lab that people can use at any time on a walk-in basis called Career Connections.
 In Career Connections, we help people with job search, interviews, interview clothes, applications, and so on.”

-For the past couple years, Goodwill’s free program called Operation GoodJobs has assisted veterans and their families with not only employment, but also resources throughout Western North Carolina.
-Matthew Davis is Employment Specialist for Operation GoodJobs.
-Matt works with organizations, such as the VA, Asheville Buncombe Community Christian Ministry (ABCCM), NC Works, and State VocRehab, among others.
+For the past couple years, Goodwill’s free program—Operation GoodJobs—has assisted veterans and their families with not only employment, but also resources throughout western North Carolina, including the VA, Asheville Buncombe Community Christian Ministry (ABCCM), NC Works, and State VocRehab, among others.